strtok/marwood/README.md

     +----------------------------+
 ```

-### ENTCOL
+### VARARG

-The ENTCOL instruction precedes the ENTER instruction for procedures with variable number of arguments,
+The VARARG instruction precedes the ENTER instruction for procedures with variable number of arguments,
 which are in the form:

 ```scheme